Jim Walls: Post-Sierra

 In 1992, Walls joined Tsunami Media, which largely consisted of former Sierra employees and was also housed in Oakhurst.
 Walls' time with Tsunami Media was brief, and he only worked on one game for Tsunami, 1993's Blue Force, a spiritual successor to the original Police Quest trilogy.
 After leaving Tsunami Media, Walls contracted with two other companies—Tachyon Studios and Philips Interactive Media—for games that would ultimately never see release.

 In 1996, Walls was contracted by Las Vegas-based Westwood Studios to work on 1997's Blade Runner.
 He was subsequently offered a full-time design position, working on Pirates: The Legend of Black Kat and Earth & Beyond, both released in 2002.
 In 2003, Westwood Studios was bought out by Electronic Arts and merged into EA Los Angeles, with most employees, including Walls, let go as part of the company's acquisition.

 Precinct

 On February 2, 2013, during a podcast hosted by Chris Pope, Walls announced he had plans to develop a successor to Police Quest, using Kickstarter for funding.
 On July 16, 2013, the new game proposal was finally announced as Precinct, a 3D adventure game serving as a modern spiritual successor to Police Quest.
 The game, following police officer Maxwell Jones in the city of Fraser Canyon, California, would be developed by Jim Walls Reloaded, led by Walls and Sierra developer Robert Lindsley.
 A fundraising campaign was held from July 16 to August 16 with a maximum goal of $500,000, but it was unsuccessful, and Walls prematurely canceled the campaign on August 6.
 An alternate fundraising campaign was held without the time restriction, but it was also unsuccessful and was shut down due to a lack of momentum.
 Ultimately, the fundraising campaign did not surpass $7,000.
-Nevertheless, Walls and Lindsley still remain hopeful to realize Precinct sometime in the future.

-Personal life

-Walls was married to Donna Walls, though the timespan of their marriage is unknown.
-By September 2008, Walls was married to Kristy Walls.

-As of 2014, Walls is retired, though he remains hopeful that a video game developer will approach him to develop Precinct.